beatboxjs/ror-player/README.md

 * Can be used offline.
 Everything is packed in a single HTML file that is cached in the browser and can easily be downloaded for offline use.
 * License: AGPL-3

+More information can be found in the [documentation](https://player-docs.rhythms-of-resistance.org/).

 Used technologies are:
 * [TypeScript](https://www.typescriptlang.org/) and [SASS](https://sass-lang.com/) for cleaner code
 * [Vue.js](https://vuejs.org/), [Bootstrap 4](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/) for the UI